top of page

 October 29, 2021

-Thrombolytic Science Awarded US Patent on its Novel Clot-dissolving Therapy
+Thrombolytic Science Awarded US Patent on its Novel Low-dose Dual Thrombolytic Therapy

 February 10, 2021

 Thrombolytic Science Reinforces Its IP Portfolio with Patents in Europe, the Commonwealth of Independent States and Japan.
-New Patents to Support Global Partnering of Novel Bio-inspired Clot-dissolving Therapy
+New Patents to Support Global Partnering of Novel Bio-inspired Low-dose Thrombolytic Therapy

 September 5, 2018

-NeurologyLive: Phase II Trial of HisproUK, Low-Dose tPA Dual Therapy for Ischemic Stroke Initiated
+NeurologyLive: Phase II Trial of HisproUK, Low-dose Dual Thrombolytic Therapy for Ischemic Stroke Initiated

 September 18, 2017

-Thrombolytic Science's first-in-man, randomized, double-blind, placebo-controlled Phase I clinical trial demonstrates safety and tolerability of TS01, a sequence of low doses of tPA and HisproUK
+Thrombolytic Science's first-in-man, randomized, double-blind, placebo-controlled Phase I clinical trial demonstrates safety and tolerability of its low-dose dual thrombolytic therapy

 News